mikolalysenko/mudb/heldb/README-toc.md

 # install #

 ```
-npm install heldb helschema helnet
+npm install mudb muschema munet
 ```

 # api #

 ## protocols ##
-The first step to creating any application with `heldb` is to specify a protocol schema using [`helschema`](https://github.com/mikolalysenko/heldb/tree/master/helschema).
+The first step to creating any application with `mudb` is to specify a protocol schema using [`muschema`](https://github.com/mikolalysenko/mudb/tree/master/muschema).
 Each protocol then specifies two protocol interfaces, one for the client and one for the server.
 A protocol interface is an object with the following properties:

 * `state` which defines the state protocol
 * `message` which is an object containing all message types and their arguments